 A creamy, decadent green lentil dal makhani style curry that is simple to make at home in one pot!
 Serve this vegetarian delight with naan bread or rice.

-So I set out to make a recipe for a homemade dal makhani inspired curry that would hit the spot when we craved curry but didn’t want to splash out on takeaway.
+When eating in an Indian restaurant or ordering Indian takeout, dal (also known as dahl or dhal) is an essential side order for me.
+Fresh naan bread dipped in dal makhani = pure bliss.
+So I set out to make a recipe for a homemade dal makhani inspired dish that would hit the spot when we craved curry but didn’t want to splash out on takeaway.

 After several iterations, I think this one finally nails it.